dexy/dexy-site/docs/guide/writing-filters/index.md

 <div class="grid_8"><!-- keep things narrow and readable -->

 This document is about writing your own Dexy filters.

-We'll start with a very simple example, then talk in depth about filter design.
-Please update to Dexy 0.5.1 before trying these examples (if 0.5.1 isn't out yet, then you will need to install Dexy from source and you should do a 'git pull' every time you start working to get the latest source code).
+[TOC]

 ### Simple Example